Are you frustrated that a girl left you for another guy with more money than you? If this is you, keep reading.

 Go no contact and go about your life, until she reaches out.
 When she does, assume she misses you, and make a date.
 Create a fun-filled opportunity for sex to happen.

 However… you have to stay in “lover mode.”
-Be her lover, not her boyfriend.
+Remember, be her lover, not her boyfriend.

 No financial help.
 No talking about feelings.
 No talking about relationship “labels.”